ayankovv/An-Analysis-for-an-Oil-Trading-Company/README.md

 # An-Analysis-for-an-Oil-Trading-Company
 In our analysis, we develop a machine learning model that performs a twofold function.
-Initially, it categorizes wells based on various attributes, including geographic location, depth, age, and geological characteristics.
+Initially, it categorizes wells based on various attributes, including geographic location, depth, age, and geological characteristics.These attributes are critical in uncovering the factors that contribute to higher well productivity.
+For instance, wells situated in specific regions might encounter hydrocarbon deposits more frequently, while older wells might necessitate interventions to sustain their productivity.

+By understanding these dynamics, we can pinpoint the primary groups of wells.
+Following this classification, we apply a time series analysis to forecast expected productivity, taking into account trends, levels, and seasonality.
+This advanced analytical approach enables us to make data-driven decisions that significantly bolster our client's profitability.